Request Information

 In this specialized curriculum, you can study the skills needed to lead an organization’s information technology projects, processes, and department.
 The areas covered include systems analysis & design, technical communication, software development lifecycle, global technology management, enterprise architecture, and emerging technologies.

-Program concentration:
+Program concentrations:

 System Analysis and Design